ThreeMammals/Ocelot/docs/features/routing.rst

     "ReRouteIsCaseSensitive": true

 This means that when Ocelot tries to match the incoming upstream url with an upstream template the evaluation will be case sensitive.
-This setting defaults to false so only set it if you want the ReRoute to be case sensitive is my advice!

 Catch All
 ^^^^^^^^^

-Ocelot's routing also supports a catch all style routing where the user can specify that they want to match all traffic if you set up your config like below the request will be proxied straight through (it doesnt have to be url any placeholder name will work).
+Ocelot's routing also supports a catch all style routing where the user can specify that they want to match all traffic.

+If you set up your config like below, all requests will be proxied straight through.
+The placeholder {url} name is not significant, any name will work.

 .. code-block:: json